ar-/gdroidclient/README.md

 The implementation of the star ratings is not finalised yet.

 For now all that users can do is read the code.
 It is all open source.
-You can read on https://gitlab.com/gdroid/gdroiddata/blob/master/env/process_meta_metric.py how to extract metrics out of the f-droid repository.
+You can read on https://gitlab.com/gdroid/gdroiddata/blob/master/env/process_meta_metric.py how to extract metrics out of the F-Droid repository.

 Essentially if you look at the F-Droid data you can extract and extrapolate things like:
 *  time between software updates